aacsghimire/blogashish/content/posts/tech/hugosetup.md

  If you can follow guide.

 - *We* as your Audience can keep tabs and learn what you're good at.
-- *We* Can learn a new skill that we didn't even know was possible.
+- *We* can learn a new skill that we didn't even know was possible.

-Alright that's all i got for Why.
+Alright that's all i got for why.

 ---